Applying to Wolfson College

 1 March: For many mature students returning to education, and especially those currently studying on a one-year access course, apply during our second admission round in March for some subjects (all courses except Architecture, History of Art, Law, Medicine, Graduate Course in Medicine, Music, Philosophy and Veterinary Medicine).
 The interviews will take place at the end of March/beginning of April 2021, dates to be confirmed.
 Please keep these dates free as we will not be able to interview outside of this week.
 All decision will be confirmed and sent out early April 2021.

-7 March: March round deadline for the submission of the Supplementary Application Questionnaire (SAQ) and written work, if the subject requires it.
+8 March: March round deadline for the submission of the Supplementary Application Questionnaire (SAQ) and written work, if the subject requires it.

 - Mature students academic requirements

 As a mature student at Cambridge you are expected to have achieved the same academic standards as those required of school leavers.
 The intensive nature of Cambridge courses, with the requirement to produce independent work every week, does require rigorous academic preparation.
 Therefore, if you do not already meet our academic entrance requirements, we would recommend a course of study such as an Access to HE Diploma, A level(s) or Open University work in order to enhance subject knowledge, essay writing, autonomous study and examinations skills.
 Further guidance on the above qualifications can be found on the University of Cambridge website.
 You may also find guidance for mature students on the UCAS website.